Do you think a merchant is making misleading advertising or giving false information? Here is what you need to know.

 - to the advertising in which it is featured.

-For example, in an advertisement, a merchant cannot indicate the price of a small appliance and use the photo of another small appliance that is more expensive and of better quality.
+- in an advertisement, a merchant cannot indicate the price of an appliance and use the photo of another appliance that is more expensive and of better quality.

 The law provides for recourse when merchants fail to abide by their statements or advertisements.
 But first, try to reach an agreement with the merchant.